icicleio/docs/docs/getting-started.md

+We're glad you've chosen to learn about asynchronous PHP programming and how to use Icicle!
+The goal of the Icicle project is to make asynchronous coding efficient and much easier to write and understand.

+Since you've gotten this far, let's get started with some basic concepts and some fun example code to demonstrate what Icicle has to offer.

 ## Example

 The example below uses the [HTTP component](https://github.com/icicleio/http) (under development) to create a simple HTTP server that responds with `Hello, world!` to every request.